-Question: Is it true that all car insurance companies automatically put you down for 10,001 miles no matter the number of miles you drive a year?
-Say you only drive 10 miles a day, which averages a year of 3,650 miles.
+Question: Is it true that all car insurance companies automatically put you down for 10,001 miles, no matter the number of miles you drive a year?
+Say you only drive 10 miles daily, which averages a year of 3,650 miles.
 What then?
 Can a person receive a lower insurance quote if he’s able to input his actual mileage?

 But that number isn’t set in stone.
 If you drive a different amount of miles than the number listed, you need to inform the insurer.

-Most car insurance quoting forms or applications allow you to change the mileage number given so that you can input a mileage amount that better represents your true annual mileage.
-Thus, if you drive only 5,000 miles each year in your vehicle, simply put that amount on a quoting form as your annual mileage amount.
+Most car insurance quoting forms or applications allow you to change the mileage number to input a mileage amount that better represents your true annual mileage.
+Thus, if you drive only 5,000 miles each year in your vehicle, put that amount on a quoting form as your annual mileage amount.

-Since car insurance companies calculate your premium based on risk, how many miles you drive is taken into account and can affect your premium.
+Since car insurance companies calculate your premium based on risk, how many miles you drive is considered and can affect your premium.

 Now, if your actual mileage is more than the national average, such as 20,000 miles, then you should expect higher rates because you’re on the road more than most other motorists.

 Remember that where you drive also makes a difference to auto insurers.

 If your 5,000 miles are driven in New York City, you’re going to pay more than a driver that puts 5,000 miles on a vehicle in a rural area of upstate New York that has much less traffic, congestion, and accidents.